Methicillin-resistant Staphylococcus aureus: History

 In the US, the CDC issued guidelines on October 19, 2006, citing the need for additional research, but declined to recommend such screening.

 According to the CDC, the most recent estimates of the incidence of healthcare-associated infections that are attributable to MRSA in the United States indicate a decline in such infection rates.
-Incidence of MRSA central line-associated blood-stream infections as reported by hundreds of intensive care units decreased 50–70% from 2001 to 2007.
+Incidence of MRSA central line-associated bloodstream infections as reported by hundreds of intensive care units decreased 50–70% from 2001 to 2007.
 A separate system tracking all hospital MRSA bloodstream infections found an overall 34% decrease between 2005 and 2008.
 In 2010, vancomycin was the drug of choice.

 Across Europe, based mostly on data from 2013, seven countries (Iceland, Norway, Sweden, the Netherlands, Denmark, Finland, and Estonia, from lowest to highest) had low levels of hospital-acquired MRSA infections compared to the others, and among countries with higher levels, significant improvements had been made only in Bulgaria, Poland, and the British Isles.

 A 1,000-year-old eye salve recipe found in the medieval Bald's Leechbook at the British Library, one of the earliest known medical textbooks, was found to have activity against MRSA in vitro and in skin wounds in mice.